How ‘Bad Trip’ star Eric Andre thrives on anxiety—yours, specifically

 On the creative and technical challenges of Bad Trip

 “I’d say about like 80% to 90% of the stuff we filmed never made it to the final cut.
 Filming is part of the writing process in a roundabout, very expensive way, because you’re dealing with so much unknown.
-You don’t know how people are gonna react to each prank.
+You don’t know how people are going to react to each prank.
 You don’t know if the prank is going to fit in the body of the movie.
 We did each prank two or three times, and we would pick the best person or group of people at each time.
 Then on top of that, thinking about how much the editors are burning.
 A normal movie has one, two, maybe three cameras rolling max on a scene?
 We had like 19 cameras rolling for every scene.”

 On Chris Rock talking him off the ledge

 “Every time I go out on stage or every time I film something, there’s some failure, big or small.
-Dude, one time I opened for Chris Rock in New Orleans and I’m bombed so hard, like booed off the stage—gut wrenching.
+Dude, one time I opened for Chris Rock in New Orleans and I bombed so hard, like booed off the stage—gut wrenching.
 I know bombing is part of life, but man did that audience hate me.
 And it never ended.
 I got booed and heckled off stage.
 I wanted to kill myself.
 And it’s Chris Rock, so celebrities come to see his show.
 My agent called me the next week, and he goes, ‘Hey man, Anthony Mackie said you suck!’
 Chris is very sweet.
 Right when I got offstage, he gave me a big hug.
 He goes, ‘Don’t worry!
 Ask me what happened when Prince opened up for The Rolling Stones?
-It was an arena full of people going, ‘Boo!
-You suck!
+It was an arena full of people going, “Boo!
+You suck!”
 They were throwing bottles at him and shit.
 And he did pretty fine for his career.’
 So he talked me off the ledge instantly, which was very sweet of him.”

 Listen to the latest episode of Fast Company’s podcast Creative Conversation on Apple Podcasts, Spotify, RadioPublic, Google Podcasts, or Stitcher.